kevinVervier/metagm/README.md

  * according to `./merge_final/ValidatedGenomes.txt`, there is XYZ genomes that passed QC
  * according to `./merge_final/FilteredGenomes.txt`, there is XYZ genomes that failed QC
  * according to `./merge_final/log.txt`, the genomes were filtered because of XYZ
-2. [taxonomic assignment](https://github.com/kevinVervier/metagm/blob/master/README.md#taxonomic-assignment) on validated genomes only, suing gtdb taxonomy.
+2. [taxonomic assignment](https://github.com/kevinVervier/metagm/blob/master/README.md#taxonomic-assignment) on validated genomes only, using GTDB taxonomy (default).
  * the taxonomic assignment can be found in `./genome_with_gtdb_taxid.txt`

 ### Comments